poinck/ocelot/README.md

 - `i3lock` to lock your screen
 - `xautolock` to lock screen after some idle time (10 minutes)
 - `xbacklight` to control backlight of your notebook screen
+- `pacmd` as part of PulseAudio to control volume (sink with index 0)
 - *optional* `tmd` to show local temperature, see [tm](https://github.com/poinck/tm)

 Things to come (order is priority):
-- LCD-brightness control ..
-TESTING
 - side-panel, see "./idea" and [THIS](https://poinck.de/screenFetch-2016-02-16_22-45-33.png) awesome screenshot; will use new ocolletcor multiplexer-script
-- speaker-volume control (this will be tricky, I suppose)
+- speaker-volume control (can be done with `pacmd sink-volume 0 0x0C000`)
 - lock screen on lid-close (provided as systemd.unit-file)
 - lock screen before hibernate or standby
 - take screenshot, using `scrot`